VLSM Subnetting in Networks

 Summarization, also known as route aggregation, in VLSM is using a single address to describe multiple networks.
-Where a router has interfaces in multiple consecutive subnets, routing protocols can us summa-rization to advertise them using just one prefix which means that routing tables can smaller and therefore route lookups can be faster.
+Where a router has interfaces in multiple consecutive subnets, routing protocols can use summarization for advertising routes using just one prefix.
+Summarization enables smaller routing tables which makes route lookups faster.

-The summary is then given as the starting address of the summary block and the subnet mask that de-scribes the range – often written using CIDR notation.
+The route summary is given as the starting address of the summary block and the subnet mask that describes the range – often written using CIDR notation.

 We can manually generate VLSM summarizations with the following steps